I love yarn and I love working with yarn. I especially love crochet and Tunisian crochet.

 My squares and the border are worked with a 4 mm hook throughout.
 Only for the Zipper Join and the last round of the border I went up to a 5 mm hook.

 Each of my squares measures about 25 cm (about 10”).
-The final size of the blanket is about 90 x 115 cm ( 35,5 x 45 inch).
+The final size of the blanket is about 90 x 115 cm ( 35,5 x 45 inches).

-I am sorry, but with all my changes and redoings I did not pay attention on how much yarn I used.
-In total I needed a bit over 900 g of yarn.
-As a very rough estimation I‘d say you will need almost 50 g of Off White for each of the squares and another 100 g or 150 g for the border.
-Additional 2 or 3 balls of each, Light Taupe and Light Sea Green.
-But that’s without any guarantee.
+I’m sorry, but with all the changes and re-starts I’ve made, I didn’t keep track of how much yarn I used.
+In total, I used just over 900 g of yarn.
+As a very rough estimate, I’d say you’ll need almost 50 g of Off White for each of the squares, plus another 100 g or 150 g for the border.
+On top of that, you’ll need 2 or 3 balls each of Light Taupe and Light Sea Green.
+But that’s just a rough guide.

 The patterns for all these lovely squares and the border are available in Pam’s Ravelry store.